-The Manager, on behalf of the Fund, has appointed RBC Investor Services Trust to provide the Fund with valuation services.
-Such services include the calculation of the Fund's Net Asset Value, calculated in accordance with the Fund's valuation parameters described in section 4.0.
+The Manager, on behalf of the Fund, has appointed CIBC Global Securities Services Company, located in Toronto, Ontario, to provide the Fund with valuation services.
+Such services include the calculation of the Fund's Net Asset Value, calculated in accordance with the Fund's valuation parameters described in section 4.0 of this Annual Information Form.